 P - Professional/Practical skills

 Methods of Teaching / Learning

 The lectures will not give a full description of, or appreciation of, the law.
-In order to learn in greater depth and breadth, such as to satisfy the learning outcomes, students will answer questions of some complexity in the 2-hour seminars, either resolving legal problems or performing a critical analysis of the law.
-Typically the seminar groups will each contain 16 students, who will work in small groups to research the law and present answers, demonstrating self-direction and originality, of both approach and resolution.
-Students should be prepared to field questions during their presentations, either from their tutor or from fellow students, and to follow up the presentations with group discussion and feedback.
+In order to learn in greater depth and breadth, such as to satisfy the learning outcomes, students will discuss questions of some complexity in the seminars, either resolving legal problems or performing a critical analysis of the law.
+Typically, the seminar groups will each contain c.18 students, who will work in small groups to research the law and present answers, demonstrating self-direction and originality, of both approach and resolution.
+Students should be prepared to field questions during their presentations and discussions, either from their tutor or from fellow students, and to follow up the presentations with group discussion and feedback.
 Presentations may be required in any form, including advocacy for a specific party in a problem question or argument for or against a specific proposition.

 The learning and teaching methods include:

 - Tutorials (1 hrs x 7 weeks)